devinkr/js-array-methods/readme.md

 // => [-1, 10, 111, 12, 2, 20, 3]
 ```

 To make the sort method work as expected, you can write a compare function.
+It
-It takes two arguments `a` and `b`, which represent any two elements being sorted.
+takes two arguments `a` and `b`, which represent any two elements being sorted.

-Rather than returning `true` or `false` as in the case of the other test functions we've looked at, the elements are sorted according to the return value of the compare function...
+Rather than returning `true` or `false` as in the case of the other test
+functions we've looked at, the elements are sorted according to the return value
+of the compare function:

 - return a negative number if `a` should come before `b`
 - return 0 if `a` and `b` are equal
 - return a positive number if `a` should come after `b`